 Take What the Draft Gives You

 This is a tricky tip and one that I struggle with myself.
-We often get so wound up and laser-focused on what our rosters have or what our rosters are lacking at any particular point in the draft that we make picks that do not maximize value because we are too worried about plugging holes that exist largely in our own heads.
-How many times have you been in the middle rounds and thought, “Man, I really need a closer here” or “I’ve got to find some stolen bases soon”?
-I mean, yes, those things would be nice to have if the fit is right.
+We often get so wound up and laser-focused on what our rosters have or do not have at any point in the draft that we make picks that do not maximize value.
+We are too worried about plugging holes that exist largely in our heads.
+How many times have you been in the middle rounds and thought, “I have to take a closer with my next pick” or “I’ve got to find some stolen bases soon”?
+Of course, those things would be nice to have if the fit is right.
 Drafting a balanced roster is still ideal, but don’t force it if it’s not there.
 Your draft strategy has to have wiggle room.
 Many leagues have options to trade players, and plenty of stats are available through the waiver wire and/or FAAB (Free Agent Acquisition Budget) as the year progresses.

 Embrace the Space